-NEC smartphone – former No. 1 in Japan’s “Galapagos keitai” market – admits defeat to Apple and Samsung
+NEC smartphone – NEC used to be No. 1 in Japan’s “Galapagos keitai” market

 Just a few years ago, NEC was No. 1 in market share of Japanese pre-smart phone “Galake” (Galapagos-keitai, for a review of Japan’s Galapagos effect click here) super-feature phones.